Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 Sun Moon Lake

-While I can’t promise that your visit to Sun Moon Lake will be quiet, I can assure you that aside from the thick crowds of tourists, this isn’t a Taipei day trip you’ll want to miss.
+While I can’t promise that your visit to Sun Moon Lake will be quiet, I can assure you that aside from the thick crowds of tourists, this isn’t Taipei day trip you’ll want to miss.
 Located in Nantou County, close to Taichung City, Sun Moon Lake is the largest lake in Taiwan and one of the country’s most famous (and crowded) travel destinations.

 Even with its bad rap for over-aggressive tourism, there’s no doubt that Sun Moon Lake forms one of Taiwan’s most stunning backdrops.
 The image of the surrounding Central Mountain Range foothills reflecting into the lake’s crystalline waters is a scene you won’t soon forget.